Three Is a Magic Number: Legacy

 Widespread nostalgia for Schoolhouse Rock! spread in the 1990s among Generation X. Further covers have been performed by Jeff Buckley, Embrace, and the Christian punk band Crashdog in a modified 1993 cover that focused on the resurrection of Jesus ("It took three days to kill the king and in three days he rose again").
 A stage adaption of the series, "Schoolhouse Rock Live!" features the song and was written by Scott Ferguson in 1993 and performed in Chicago before an 11-month off-Broadway run in New York City, followed by local and school productions of the musical, which offered a "Junior" version.
 In 2011, there were an estimated 500 annual performances.

 In 2002, it was ranked seventh in an online poll of Schoolhouse Rock! songs conducted by Walt Disney Home Entertainment ("Conjunction Junction" and "I'm Just a Bill" took first and second).
-George Newall and Tom Yohe counted "Three is a Magic Number" as their favorite, and while Bob Dorough bristled at choosin a favorite, he said: "Naturally I feel a great affinity for ‘Three’ because it’s more of less what got me to do the whole thing."
+George Newall and Tom Yohe counted "Three is a Magic Number" as their favorite, and while Bob Dorough bristled at choosing a favorite, he said: "Naturally I feel a great affinity for 'Three' because it's more of less what got me to do the whole thing."
 Bob Dorough played gigs into his 90s, typically interrupting the jazz with "Conjunction Junction" and "Three is a Magic Number" to please fans.
 He held a free concert at the Kennedy Center on January 6, 2013 for the 40th anniversary of the series.

 "Now they go to bars and drink!
 And they discover me again, playing at bars!"

 — – Bob Dorough on kid Schoolhouse Rock! fans growing up and finding his jazz.

 Schoolhouse Rock! music was inducted into the National Recording Registry in 2018.
 The 50th anniversary was celebrated in 2023, with the television event Schoolhouse Rock!
-50th Anniversary Singalong that ended with a Black Eyed Peas cover of "Three is a Magic Number" ("Black Eyed Peas consist of three and that’s a magic number.")'
-Reflecting on the 50-year milestone, James Poniewozik wrote in the New York Times: "The blissful Three Is a Magic Number isn’t just a primer on multiples; it’s a rumination on the triad foundations of the universe, from geometry to love.
-(If your voice does not break singing, ‘A man and a woman had a little baby,’ you’re doing something wrong.)"
+50th Anniversary Singalong that ended with a Black Eyed Peas cover of "Three is a Magic Number" ("Black Eyed Peas consist of three and that's a magic number.")'
+Reflecting on the 50-year milestone, James Poniewozik wrote in the New York Times: "The blissful Three Is a Magic Number isn't just a primer on multiples; it's a rumination on the triad foundations of the universe, from geometry to love.
+(If your voice does not break singing, 'A man and a woman had a little baby,' you're doing something wrong.)"